 UN Security Council, which would have granted Germany unambiguous legitimacy to deploy troops under international law.
 Furthermore, like other European allies and the US government, Germany was reluctant to include ground troops in large-scale combat operations due to the risks German soldiers.
-In the idea of greater to end, the "Bündnisfähigkeit", self-isolation and regional stability expounded by Germany's Foreign and Defence ministries were shunted aside, and military intervention in Kosovo was legitimazed for humanitarian reasons.
+In the end. greater to the idea of "Bündnisfähigkeit", self-isolation and regional stability expounded by Germany's Foreign and Defence ministries were shunted aside, and military intervention in Kosovo was legitimazed for humanitarian reasons.